-At Virginia Park, we are committed to ensuring that our school is a safe and productive learning environment.
+At Weinlos, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
+Student behaviour will be addressed on an individual basis and due care will be exercised to ensure a fair process is applied to all investigations or situations.